joeavanzato/RetrievIR/README.md

 * paths [array of strings] - The paths to hunt for relevant evidence.

 There are a few optional parameters designed to help augment the parsing of evidence as well as collecting 'locked' evidence such as NTUSER.DAT hives, AmCache, etc.
+* tags [array of strings] - Specifies tags applied to the objective.
 * shadow [boolean] - Specifies whether the evidence must be collected from a newly-created Shadow Copy
 * dir_removals [int] - Specifies how many path segments to remove from the front of the path
   * Example: Specifying dir_removal = 5 for a target evidence path such as C:\Users\*\AppData\Local\Apps\* will remove C:, Users, the username, AppData and Local, copying the remaining directory structure of Apps\* into the directive evidence location.